distil/rust_meetup_ffi/README.md

-# rust_meetup_ffi
+# Rust FFI
-Code to the Rust FFI talk at the Stockholm Rust meetup
+Code and presentation from the Rust FFI talk at the Stockholm Rust meetup.

 ## Supported OS
 * Mac OSX (Tested on: Sierra 10.12.4)